Friday, March 20, 2026

 One thing is certain, you can never be too careful.
 Although agencies referred to in this post are specific to the U.S., there may be similar agencies in other countries as well.

-the public with the knowledge and tools needed to stay safe, informed, and connected.
+National Consumer Protection Week (NCPW) is an annual campaign to give people information to help them stay safe, informed, and connected.
 The Federal Communications Commission (FCC) has an online toolkit with information on how to stop unwanted calls (robocalls) texts and emails.

 On Thursday, March 5, the Social Security Administration (SSA) and Office of the Inspector General (OIG) are supporting National Slam the Scam Day by providing more information on recognizing imposters.